gradgrind/W365toFET/typst_files/scripts/print_timetable.typ

  *                     only work if the lesson periods (hours) are supplied
  *                     with correctly formatted start and end times (hh:mm,
  *                     24-hour clock).
- *                     To select this variant, the parameter Info.WithBreaks
+ *                     To select this variant, the option Typst.WithBreaks
  *                     must be true.
- * If lesson period times are supplied, the parameter Info.WithTimes must be
+ * If lesson period times are supplied, the parameter Typst.WithTimes must be
  * true (default: false) for them to be shown in the period headers.
  */